From The History of Philosophy: A Short Survey

 though our thought seems to possess this unbounded liberty, we shall find, upon a nearer examination, that it is really confined within very narrow limits. . . .
 When we think of a golden mountain, we only join two consistent ideas, gold, and mountain, with which we were formerly acquainted. . . .
 In short, all the materials of thinking are derived either from our outward or inward sentiment: The mixture and composition of these belongs alone to the mind and will.
 Or, to express myself in philosophical language, all our ideas or more feeble perceptions are copies of our impressions or more lively ones.
 [Enquiry, 2]

 Hume offers two proofs for his position that all ideas are copied from impressions.
 First, he says that if you take any idea you have and examine its components, you’ll find that it traces back to outward or inward one or more sensory experience or inward feeling.
+Hume gives as an example the idea we have of God as “an inﬁnitely intelligent, wise, and good Being.
+This, he says, “arises from reﬂecting on the operations of our own mind” and enlarging our human qualities of goodness and wisdom without limit.
 Second, he says that, if you go your entire life without having a particular type of sensation, then you would lack the corresponding idea of that sensation.
 For example, “a blind man can form no notion of colors.”

 On face value, Hume’s view is innocent enough, and he seems to just be reiterating Locke’s position that experience is the source of all our mental contents.
 What Hume does with this, though, is quite radical insofar as he transforms it into a theory of meaning.
 For my ideas to have any meaning, they must be grounded in some impression that I’ve had.
 An idea is meaningless, then, if I cannot trace it back to any impression.
 He writes,